rbowsley/lamplighthelp/source/5-7-0_Printing_Profile_Information.markdown

-It is possible to print profile information for specific parofiles.
+It is possible to print profile information for specific profiles.
 This can be done to pdf or to a printer.

 ### To Print Details of a Single Profile